Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/KroneckerProduct/completing.rst

 definition line and its docstring.

-None of the other built-in Mathics Functions serve as good model to copy from so, we'll use a combination ``Transpose`` and ``PauliMatrix``.
-The former function is selected because it takes a Matrix parameter, and PauliMatrix function because it is a SymPy function which was recently created at the time of this wriging.
+None of the other built-in Mathics Functions serve as good model to copy from, so we'll use a combination ``Transpose`` and ``PauliMatrix``.
+The former function is selected because it takes a Matrix parameter, and PauliMatrix function because it is a SymPy function which was recently created at the time of this writing.

 Here is the first cut for ``KroneckerProduct``: